 - Gauging capital gains on exchanges of crypto for real property or other tangible assets

-- Sales tax or capital gains on nonfungible token (NFT) transactions
+- Determining sales tax or capital gains on non-fungible token (NFT) transactions

-- Tax implications for businesses conducting transactions with virtual currency or paying wages with virtual currency
+- Reviewing tax implications for businesses conducting transactions with virtual currency or paying wages with virtual currency

 Take Action Today To Avoid IRS Trouble

-Your transactions on virtual platforms are not as anonymous as once thought.
-The IRS has signaled it will not offer tax amnesty for those who willfully avoid reporting cryptocurrency gains, as it did for repatriating offshore assets under the Foreign Account Tax Compliance Act (FATCA).
-That could change, but as it stands failing to list cryptocurrency transactions on Form 1040 is considered fraud, subject to criminal prosecution, fines up to $250,000 and other fallout.
+Your transactions on virtual platforms are not as anonymous as was once thought.
+The IRS has signaled that it will not offer tax amnesty for those who willfully avoid reporting cryptocurrency gains, as it did for repatriating offshore assets under the Foreign Account Tax Compliance Act (FATCA).
+That could change, but as it stands, failing to list cryptocurrency transactions on Form 1040 is considered fraud, subject to criminal prosecution, fines of up to $250,000 and other fallout.

 Find Out Where You Stand And How Our Tax Acumen Can Help